MachinisteWeb/node-atlas/README.en.md

 *Note : if your bundle is in shared file, you could desactivated it also without the `"bundles": "bundles.json"`.
 Just remove it.*

-#### Re-generate Bundles before each Page Response ####
+#### Regenerate Bundles before each Page Response ####

-For test your page with minified files, you can ask it to be regenerated before each page response with `"cssBundlingBeforeResponse": false` et `"jsBundlingBeforeResponse": false` for each type of Bundle.
+For test your page with minified files, you can ask it to be regenerated before each page response with `"cssBundlingBeforeResponse": false` et `"jsBundlingBeforeResponse": false` for each type of bundle.

 ```json
 {